grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 *Identifier*: `best_practice_duration_too_short`
 - **Happens when**:
-More than 100 complete VU iterations were detected, but the duration needs to be extended to properly analyze data.
+k6 detects more than 100 complete VU iterations, but the duration needs to be extended to properly analyze data.
 Similar to `Not Enough Training Data`, this alert is raised because our system does not have enough training data to produce meaningful results.
 - **Recommendations**:
   Increase the test duration or number of iterations.